The First Reading Rooms at Abertillery in 1856.

-On the Monday 4th April 1898, the Institute was officially opened by Mr Thomas Edmund Powell (Thomas Wilde’s son the new Chairman) of Powell’s Tillery Collery Co and his sister Lady Christiana Herringham nee Powell.
-Lady Herringham was presented with a Gold key for the ceremony.
-Many of the dignitaries of Abertillery were at the opening of the Institute and afterwards a luncheon was held at the National Schools which were highly decorated for the function.
+On the Monday 4th April 1898, the Powell’s Tillery Institute was officially opened by Mr Thomas Edmund Powell (Thomas Wilde’s son and the new Chairman) of Powell’s Tillery Collery Company and his sister Lady Christiana Herringham nee Powell.
+Lady Herringham was presented with a gold key for the ceremony.
+Many of the dignitaries of Abertillery were at the opening of the new institute and afterwards a luncheon was held at the National Schools, Abertillery, which were highly decorated for the function.

-The building was made of the Tillery Company’s Buff faced bricks, pilasters, moulded cornices and other dressings in Llantarnum Red faced bricks.
-In the basement there was a heating chamber, the ground floor 2 Billiards tables and raised seating for spectators a public reading room and library with toilets.
-On a Mezzanine floor the were two slipper baths for the ladies on the entrance to Division St, on the 1st floor were three Committee Rooms which could have been converted into one big room for large gatherings capable of holding over 200 people, a smoke room lavatories and slipper baths for the gentlemen.
-The top floor was for the Caretakers use only.
+The building was made of the Powell’s Tillery Company’s buff faced bricks, pilasters, moulded cornices and other dressings in Llantarnum red faced bricks.
+In the basement there was a heating chamber, the ground floor two billiard tables and raised seating for spectators a public reading room and library with toilets.
+On a mezzanine floor there were two slipper baths for the ladies on the entrance to Division St. On the 1st floor were three committee rooms which could have been converted into one big room for large gatherings capable of holding over 200 people, a smoke room lavatories and slipper baths for the gentlemen.
+The top floor was for the caretakers use only.
 The conditions of membership was as follows – Outside members subscriptions was sixpence per month.
-Baths non members 4d, outside members 3d….
-Billiards game of (50) 2d, game of (100) 4d.
-Plans for the Gymnasium had been forwarded but not yet been decided on when the work will proceed.
+Baths non members 4d. outside members 3d.
+Billiards game of (50) 2d. game of (100) 4d.
+Plans for the gymnasium had been forwarded but not yet been decided on when the work will proceed.

-Later the Gymnastics Team went on to become one of the best competitive teams in the country and achieved so much in their short history.
-The following is a link to their story – Powell’s Tillery Gymnastics Team story.
+Later the gymnastics team was formed at the institute gymnasium and went on to become one of the best competitive teams in the country, they achieved so much in their short history.
+The following is a link to their story – Powell’s Tillery Gymnastics Team – Story.

-In June 1908 the company decided to add a new wing to the Institute.
-The Institute had become such a success it was deemed necessary to expand the building and the new wing costing £1,600 housed a larger Billiard Room and Reading Library.
-The new Billiard Room was 50′ feet by 40′ feet with space for six tables and a raised platform for viewing spectators.
-Above this Billiard Room was the Reading Room, the same size as below, with pitch pine newspaper stands and magazine tables etc. The room also had an open ceiling giving plenty of ventilation.
+In June 1908 the Powell’s Tillery Company decided to add a new wing to the institute.
+The institute had become such a success it was deemed necessary to expand the building and the new wing costing £1,600 housed a larger billiard room and reading library.
+The new billiard room was 50′ feet by 40′ feet with space for six tables and a raised platform for viewing spectators.
+Above this billiard room was the reading room, the same size as below, with pitch-pine newspaper stands and magazine tables etc. The room also had an open ceiling giving plenty of ventilation.
 Provision had been made in the original building for a lending library which was fitted with book cases capable of holding 2,000 volumes.